hazimtimimi/global_report/README.md

 ## The set_environment.r file

-You need to create this to match your local computing environment.
+You need to create this in your root folder to match your local computing environment.
 It sets up the paths to input and output folders and the connection string to the database (if available).

 Here is a template to use: